Tools

 Step 3: Trade Execution

 The bot executes a sequence of buy and sell transactions across the prepared wallets.
 Trade sizes are randomized within a configurable range to avoid uniform transaction patterns.
 Timing between trades is also randomized — some trades execute seconds apart, others minutes apart, mimicking natural market behavior.
-The smart routing engine selects the optimal DEX and pool for each trade based on liquidity depth, slippage, and gas costs.
+Our advanced smart contracts automatically route each trade to the optimal pool for the best price.

 Step 4: Real-Time Reporting